rinmalavi/rinmalavi.github.io/_posts/2015-12-13-foundationApps.md

 title: Foundation Apps
 layout: post
 ---
-Templating engine based on angular.js.
-This post is aimed at depicting some simple solutions that might help developing frontend with Foundation for Apps.
+Templating engine based on `angular.js`.
+This post is aimed at depicting some simple solutions that might help developing frontend with `Foundation for Apps`.

 ###Links and Libraries